From the Bloomberg Business Online News Site December 2013

 A plan to build the world’s longest single-track monorail through the pristine forests and rivers of New Zealand’s Fiordland is pitting growth advocates against environmentalists.

 Developers want to build the track through the Snowden Forest, a part of New Zealand’s South Island classed a world heritage area by UNESCO.
-Opponents argue it will scar the landscape, whose Beech-tree covered mountains and snow-fed lakes featured in
+Opponents argue it will scar the landscape, whose Beech-tree covered mountains and snow-fed lakes featured in “The Lord of the Rings” films.

 “Environmentalists need to be open to the fact that not all economic growth is necessarily bad,” said John Ballingall, deputy chief executive at the New Zealand Institute of Economic Research Inc. in Wellington.
-“It doesn’t have to be a binary choice between growth and no-growth.
+“It doesn’t have to be a binary choice between growth and no-growth.”

 The monorail clash underscores a broader debate over the nation’s economic future.
 Prime Minister John Key’s center-right National Party government wants increased tourism, infrastructure and resource exploration to diversify an economy reliant on dairy farming and construction.
 With an election due next year, the main opposition Labour Party is likely to ally with the pro-environment Green Party to boost its chances of governing, putting some plans in jeopardy.